Set transparency and visible range (Map Viewer)

 You can use a custom attribute expression written in Arcade instead of an attribute field.
 Click Use expression Use expression and use the editor window to create the expression.

-5. Optionally, select an attribute from the Divided by drop-down menu to use to standardize or normalize the data, such as dividing population by area or costs by total population.
+5. Optionally, choose an attribute from the Divided by drop-down menu to use to standardize or normalize the data, such as dividing population by area or costs by total population.

 6. Adjust the position of the slider handles to change how the transparency gradient is applied.
 Alternatively, click the numeric values next to the slider handles and type precise values.
 To see details in the histogram more closely, click Magnify slider Magnify slider.
 To go back to the original slider positions at any time, click Reset slider positions Undo.